SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

     You will be asked to actiavte windows online ( Do it and the OS will be active for 90 days).

-8. Eclipse will open up after you log in and it has the tool YODA configured in it.
-You can right click and see the YODA        plugin .
+8. Open Eclipse  after you log in and it has the tool YODA configured in it.
+You can right click and see the YODA plugin

 9. For steps to see the tool in action, refer to Readme.txt on the desktop.